Four leafs plant

 Engaging 170,000 residents

 Low adoption was incomprehensible.
 Engagement on mobile devices was almost non-existent.
 Disorganised information and cluttered interfaces with content difficult to find.
-On top of this, accessibility standards were below par causing task abandonment and as a consequence, putting pressure on the Customer Connect team.
-Redesigned the layout and content to shape a refreshed digital experience across all channels.
+On top of this, accessibility standards were below par causing task abandonment and as a consequence, putting pressure on the Customer Connect Team.
+I led the redesign of the council's website and self-service portal with the goal of making it easier for residents to get things done without picking up the phone or walking into an office.

 What people were saying